What are canola farmers doing to protect the environment?

 There are many significant contributions that can come from biotechnology, but farmers also need to implement sustainable options such as rotating crops grown in each field, detailed record keeping systems to remind them of what crop protection systems were used in these fields as well as the varieties of seed planted and the yields per acre.
-And to achieve maximum success they need crop protection ingredients, fertilizers, genetic improvements made through “traditional breeding”, as well as sophisticated equipment and data-driven GPS systems.
+And to achieve the maximum success, they need crop protection ingredients, fertilizers, genetic improvements made through “traditional breeding,” as well as sophisticated equipment and data-driven GPS systems.

 Where can you get information about GMO issues?

-There are a number of good resources on this topic.
+There are several useful resources on this topic.

 - Biofortified is a site that was launched by graduate students in plant molecular biology that continues as a non-profit.
 It is one of the best forums for civilized discussions of the issues around “GMO Crops.”

 - One very good, and probably the longest-running blog about biotech crops is from the Australian geneticist, David Tribe who posts as The GMO Pundit.

 - Kevin Folta is the chair of the horticulture department at the University of Florida.
 He is an articulate advocate for biotechnology through public speaking and has a blog called Illumination.

 - There is an extraordinary video of a presentation that a former anti-GMO activist made at the Oxford Farming Conference in 2013.
 There he apologized for his role in the all too effective anti-GMO movement or which he was an early player.
 After learning how to understand science on the topic of climate change, he revisited the issue of “GMO crops” and has now become an active advocate for their use to solve problems in the developing world.